cppitems/cppitems/items/018/item.md

 - comparison operators `==` and `!=` between a `unique_ptr` and a `nullptr` (TestD)

 ### Custom deleter
-Finally, you are required to add funtionality to support a *custom deleter* (TestE and TestF) which takes a pointer to the resource as argument.
+Finally, you are required to add functionality to support a *custom deleter* (TestE and TestF) which takes a pointer to the resource as argument.
 One (recommended) way to achieved this is using a `std::function` with a fixed signature `void(T *)` to capture a custom deleter as a member:
 ```pmans
 template <typename T> class /*f*/ unique_ptr /*x*/ {